 Providing immediate and positive feedback during therapy is essential for motivating children to correct their syllable usage.

-By using these therapy techniques, a speech pathologist can help a child overcome syllable reduction, leading to clearer speech and more effective communication.
-Collaboration with caregivers is important as they can reinforce these strategies at home through simple activities like reading or clapping out syllables together.
+A speech pathologist can help a child overcome syllable reduction by using these therapy techniques.
+This leads to clearer speech and more effective communication.
+Collaboration with caregivers is important.
+They can reinforce these strategies at home.
+Simple activities like reading or clapping out syllables together are beneficial.